SM-65 Atlas Inter-Continental Ballistic Missile System 1956-1965

 General Questions

 There were six different versions of the SM-65 missile system.
 Atlas A, B and C series were prototype and testing versions.
-The operational versions were Atlas D, E, and F. The Atlas D and E were housed in "coffin launcher" style complexes and the Atlas F was housed in an underground silo structure.
+The operational versions were Atlas D, E, and F. The Atlas D and E were housed in horizontal "coffin launcher" style complexes and the Atlas F was housed in an underground vertical silo structure.

 The Atlas system was in service from 1958 thru 1965.
 The Atlas D sites were made operational first, then the E sites and finally the F sites.
 Most of the F bases were in some operational condition during the Cuban missile crisis in 1962.